vyos/vyos-documentation/docs/services/pppoe-server.rst

    Use this command to define the interface the PPPoE server will use to listen for PPPoE clients.

-.. cfgcmd:: set service pppoe-server local-ip <address>
+.. cfgcmd:: set service pppoe-server gateway-address <address>

    Use this command to configure the local gateway IP address.